justSusmi/Typewriter-AutoBot/README.md

 This Software is for educational purposes only!
 I do not take responsibility for any actions or crimes.

-:white_circle: # Error Codes and fixxes
+# Error Codes and fixxes